Ivanka Trump’s Dress Is ‘Hot Fashion’ And Might Boost Her Image, Says Media Expert

 A photo posted by Donald Trump Jr. (@donaldjtrumpjr) on

 Despite all the backlash on social media, against Donald Trump Jr.’s photo and particularly against Ivanka Trump’s dress, it remains to be seen what the ongoing effects of these internet storms is going to be.
-We can be sure of one thing, though – both sides are not going to stay quiet.
+We can be sure of one thing, though, both sides are not going to stay quiet.

 [Featured Image by Aaron P. Bernstein/Getty Images]